 • Propagation: Trilliums are readily propagated by division.
 Plants can be grown from seed, but it can take up to two years for fresh seed to germinate and another five to seven years for plants to bloom.
 Growing plants from cuttings has limited success.

-East and midwest Gems
+East and Midwest Gems

 While the flowering period for trilliums varies depending on where you live, my trillium season begins in late winter or early spring.
-One of the first and most plentiful to appear in early spring is the recurved or prairie trillium (T. recurvatum, Z 5–8).
+One of the first and most plentiful to appear in early spring is the recurved or prairie trillium (T. recurvatum, Zones 5–8).
 This plant is easily recognized.
 The maroon bloom sets down on the main stalk in a well formed by the plant’s three leaves.
 It can be 12 to 18 inches tall.
 Look for individuals with nice mottling in the leaves.
 Plants are tolerant of transplanting, and rhizomes will often produce offsets that quickly form new stems and clumps.

-In midspring, the showy great white trillium (T. grandiflorum, Z 4–7) sends out large white blooms with petals that often reach more than 2 inches in length.
+In midspring, the showy great white trillium (T. grandiflorum, Zones 4–7) sends out large white blooms with petals that often reach more than 2 inches in length.
 The plants themselves can grow to 18 inches tall in rich soil, but for me, they hover around 12 inches.
 The large leaves are veined but not mottled.
 Some plants will produce flowers that turn pink as they age.
 There are also semi-double and fully double forms that are worth seeking out.

-One of the last trilliums to bloom for me in mid- to late spring is one I’m especially fond of: yellow trillium (T. luteum, Z 5–7).
+One of the last trilliums to bloom for me in mid- to late spring is one I’m especially fond of: yellow trillium (T. luteum, Zones 5–7).
 Both the leaves and the yellow bloom are sessile, meaning stalkless.
 The bloom smells like lemon oil, and the foliage is richly mottled with silvery overcasts at the center.
 Plants have a stocky appearance and normally shoot up to a height of 14 inches in my garden.